bridgedb/bridgedbjs/README.md

 For more examples, see the [test directory](https://github.com/bridgedb/bridgedbjs/tree/master/test).

-## Developing
+## How To Get Involved

-Pull requests are welcome.
+To run tests during development, check out the [test documentation]('./test/README.md').

-Process:
+To build bridgedbjs and update github repo:

-1) Commit changes to the master branch of your local repo
+1) Commit changes to the master branch of your local repo.

-2) Build
+2) Build:

 ```
 gulp build